kuzzleio/kuzzle/doc/2/guides/elasticsearch/v8/index.md

 ```

 :::warning
-You can not set the majorVersion to 8 if you are using a version of Kuzzle that does not support it.
+You can not set the `majorVersion` key to 8 if you are using a version of Kuzzle that does not support it.
 :::

 :::info
-Kuzzle cannot connect to both ES7 and ES8 at the same time.
+Kuzzle cannot connect to both Elasticsearch 7 and Elasticsearch 8 at the same time.
 :::

 Once the version is set to 8, Kuzzle will use the Elasticsearch 8 API to communicate with the database.